-From traditional wood fired Italian at Avoca to old school pan at Woy Woy, here are a few of our fave Central Coast pizza places.
+From traditional Italian at Terrigal to old school pan at Woy Woy, here are some of our fave Central Coast pizza places.

-Woy Woy has a rocking new pizzeria in Tropicana Pizza Pizza and it has become a fast fave with Peninsula locals.
-The retro pizza joint is the brainchild of Woy Woy local Tim Stock and his stylish missus Cate Stewart, one half of design studio Stewart + Highfield.
+Woy Woy is home to a rocking pizzeria, Tropicana Pizza Pizza, which has become a fast fave with Peninsula locals since opening a couple of years back.
+The retro pizza joint is the brainchild of Woy Woy local Tim Stock and his stylish missus Cate Stewart, one half of Central Coast design studio Stewart + Highfield.
 From the neon sign to the checkered tablecloths, it’s the kind of pizza joint that will make you feel a stab of nostalgia, with the kind of pan pizza that harks back to carefree 80s summers.
 They brought in a dough expert – local foodie Yasmin Newman – to craft the perfect base for the pan and have modernised the old school flavours – the ham and pineapple pie is spiced up with pickled jalapeños and the Caesar salad is served with kale.

 Pizza and mushrooms are damn delicious on their own but when you combine the two, you make a slice of food heaven.
 Perched on the fringe of Gosford’s Imperial Shopping Centre, Italian restaurant Pinocchios piles authentic ingredients such as DOP (Denominazione di Origine Protetta) parma di prosciutto and parmigiana onto its thin crust to make scrumptious pizza.
 But it’s the generous use of truffle oil, especially on their funghi pizza, that may literally make your mouth water (you’ve been warned!).
 They also offer gluten-free and vegan options using ‘notzarella’.